Robert Barron: Television

 In October 2010, Barron premiered a half-hour television show, Word on Fire with Father Barron, on WGN America on Sundays.
 Barron is the first priest since Archbishop Fulton Sheen in the 1950s to have a regular national program on a commercial television network.

 Radio/podcast

-Barron produces a weekly podcast on faith and culture titled The Word on Fire Show, which has been downloaded over ten million times.
+Barron produces a weekly podcast on faith and culture titled The Word on Fire Show, which has been downloaded over 10 million times.
 His weekly homilies and podcasts air on radio stations around the United States.

-Barron has appeared on other podcasts, including the podcasts of Jordan Peterson, Lex Fridman, and Ben Shapiro.
+Barron has appeared on other podcasts, including those of Jordan Peterson, Lex Fridman, Ben Shapiro, Michael Knowles, and Tucker Carlson.

+Public lectures

+In 2017, Barron delivered the thirtieth Erasmus Lecture titled Evangelizing the Nones, organized by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, Barron addressed the growing rise of religious disaffiliation among younger generations, often referred to as the “nones.”
+He argued that the Church must respond through a renewed commitment to intellectual evangelization, beauty, and moral witness, drawing from the Catholic intellectual tradition to reengage a skeptical modern audience.